 If you’ve gone out of your way to hire a personal trainer it means you’re looking to have a professional teach you how to eat, exercise and help get you in great shape.

-Working one-on-one with a trainer is something I recommend to everyone even if it’s just for one session.
+Working one-on-one with a good trainer is something I recommend to everyone even if it’s just for one session.
 You can learn a ton of information on proper movement form, intensity and which exercises are the best for your goals and personal biomechanics.

 Personal training costs more than going to group fitness classes and for the most part you’ll see better results as the training is tailored specifically for your “personal” goals and not a whole class.
 That being said, there are a lot of trainers out there and not all of them are going to be able to help you achieve your goals.
 So how can you tell when you’ve ended up with a dud?

-While this list covers some of the most basic things your trainer should or shouldn’t be doing…hopefully it will help.
+This list covers some of the most basic things your trainer should or shouldn’t be doing…hopefully it will help.

 They show up late often

 Everyone is going to be late from time to time but we’re pro’s so we should have it figured out.
 If your trainer often shows up late don’t be shy to ask them if there is a time that works better for them as you’ve noticed they have trouble showing up on time for your session.
 Also if they do show up late make sure you still get your session.
 If they continue to show up late ask another trainer at the same gym if they have your times…you 100% have that right!
+At my last gym, the two owners would show up late almost every single day for their first clients…it was embarrassing and unprofessional.

 They don’t practice what they preach